-Following a special diet (or therapeutic diet) can help prevent or treat aliments such as:
+Following a specific diet can help prevent or treat aliments such as:

 Kidney Stones, Diverticulitis, Low Iron, Lactose Intolerance, Irritable Bowel Syndrome (IBS), Crohn's and Colitis (IBDs), High Cholesterol, High Blood Pressure, and High Blood Sugars.